All Episodes

 And honoring the U.S. military and the people who volunteer for that service.

-And I remember I was beaten on my buddy's shoulder, and I was shouting, How can you be a how can you ever be a Democrat if you see that?
+And I remember I was beating on my buddy's shoulder and I was shouting, how can you ever be a Democrat if you see that?

 And this is in the 80s.

-What a and there were a couple of Democrats sitting in front of me who turned around and sh started shooting me daggers.
+And there were a couple of Democrats sitting in front of me who turned around and started shooting me daggers and so forth.

 And they were not happy with it.

-Turns out they didn't like this display or what which I at the time didn't even understand.
+Turns out they didn't like this display, which I, at the time, didn't even understand.

 I'm so naive in so many ways.